cenit-io/eCapi/README.md

-# OMNA Commerce API - OpenAPI Spec
+# CenitIO eCommerce API - OpenAPI Spec
 [![Build Status](https://travis-ci.com/cenit-io/eCapi.svg?branch=master)](https://travis-ci.com/cenit-io/eCapi)

 ## Introduction

-This repo has official reference of the OMNA Commerce API.
+This repo has official reference of the CenitIO eCommerce API.
 The spec is OpenAPI 3.0.0 (aka swagger).

-The **OMNA Commerce API** is simple connector API to integrate eCommerce sale channels, such as marketplaces and ecommerce platforms.
+The **CenitIO eCommerce API** is simple connector API to integrate eCommerce sale channels, such as marketplaces and ecommerce platforms.

 An easy way to consolidate orders, synchronize inventory and listing product information to commerce solutions.